mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 `runMATLABCommand(command: 'addpath("myfolder"), myscript')`

 ### Use MATLAB in Matrix Build
 Like multi-configuration projects, you can use MATLAB as part of a [matrix](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-matrix) build in pipeline projects.
-For example, you can define a pipeline to run your test suite across different platforms or against different versions of MATLAB.
+For example, you can define a pipeline to run your test suite on different platforms or against different versions of MATLAB.

 This example defines a declarative pipeline to run your MATLAB code and generate artifacts using MATLAB R2022b, R2023a, and R2023b.
 The pipeline has a `matrix` block to define the possible name-value combinations that should run in parallel.